karstengresch/sp-rest-backend/service-people/README.md

 service: people

-For storing and retrieving all stakeholders involved in the evaluation process.
+For storing and retrieving all stakeholders involved in the evaluation process.git